ByteBandits/writeups/csaw-finals-2021/reverse/control/sudhackar/README.md

 0x55d : r6 = r6 == r7 ; last check but what?
 ```

-After some moment I got a value idea of what the VM was doing.
-To verify my guesses I wrote a [pintool](tool.cpp) which logged some registers and some stack on each iteration of the evaluator loop
+After spending some time I got a vague idea of what the VM was doing.
+To verify my guesses I wrote a [pintool](tool.cpp) which logged some registers and some stack on each iteration of the evaluator loop.
+Here is the hook for each interation loop of the vm evaluation

 ```cpp
 VOID logme(ADDRINT ip, CONTEXT *ctx)